-There are loads of festivals, events and concerts in Fremantle throughout the year, including Fremantle Festival — Australia’s longest running community festival.
+There are loads of festivals, events and concerts held in Fremantle throughout the year.
+One of the best is the Fremantle Festival — Australia’s longest running community festival.
 It’s a celebration of art and culture that happens each October.
-Also in October is The Blessing of the Fleet — a culturally significant custom that is carried out by fishing communities around the world.
-In Fremantle it includes a parade.

 Every list of ‘things to do in Fremantle’ needs ‘see a sunset’ on it, because they are truly breathtaking.
 The best place in Freo to watch the sun slide into the Indian Ocean is Bathers Beach.
 You can even book a lounge chair in the sand at Bathers Beach House and complete the sundowner experience with a drink in hand.

-Immerse yourself in Freo’s dark history with a night at the Fremantle Prison YHA.
+Tap into Freo’s dark history by spending a night at the Fremantle Prison YHA.
 The hostel is actually located in the historic jail and staying here is like spending the night in a museum.
 There are photos and copies of prison documents throughout the corridors and common rooms that give you a good rundown on what went on here over the years.

-Staying in Fremantle is like embracing your inner hipster.
-The seaside city is one of Greater Perth’s coolest, most laid-back centres, and choosing to stay at Seashells Fremantle puts you on the edge of the action.
-You’re far enough away to get a break from the hustle and bustle of the tourist centre, yet close enough to get into the urban groove super fast.
+Staying in Fremantle is like embracing your inner hipster, and Seashells Fremantle puts you right on the edge of the action.
+You’re far enough away to get a break from the hustle and bustle of the tourist centre, yet close enough to get into the urban groove with ease when you want to.

 Located in East Fremantle near the Swan River, Seashells is more like a private apartment complex than a hotel.
-The luxury accommodation options include spacious deluxe guest rooms, and one and two-bedroom apartments.
-All options feature plush triple-sheeted beds, stylish furniture, a smart TV, an in-room safe, a fully equipped kitchenette and modern bathrooms with natural toiletries.
+The accommodation options include spacious deluxe guest rooms, and one and two-bedroom apartments.
+They all come complete with plush triple-sheeted beds, stylish furniture, a smart TV, a fully equipped kitchenette, and a well appointed bathroom.